hypo69/hypo/pytest/gemini - set 3/en/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_experimentation.md

 You must add a function (or several functions) in your code to represent what `intervention_1` does.
 Create several test cases (`test_intervention_1_valid_input`, `test_intervention_1_invalid_input`, `test_intervention_1_edge_case` etc.) testing these functions.
 Use fixtures to provide any required data.
 Then, add assertions to verify the correct functionality and error handling of `intervention_1` based on its documented behavior.

-Example (Illustrative, you need to match the specific requirements of `intervention_1`):
+Example (IlluStartive, you need to match the specific requirements of `intervention_1`):

 ```python
 # ... (other tests)